AnthonMS/my-cards/docs/cards/button.md

         sliderTrack:
           - background: rgba(255, 0, 0, 0.5)

-Or by setting it in the track directly on the slider:
+'Or by setting it in the track directly on the slider:'
 - type: custom:my-button
   entity: lock.front_door
   label: